 I've come to realize that these stories could well be material for a dark music video or two, as there's already plenty of material out there with this kind of dark tone.
 These sort of stories reflect all the shadow that exists in our culture.
 Go ahead and read these stories with that in mind.
 And, imagine them in a setting from any of your favorite dark videos as a template.
 It could be Black Sabbath or Pink Floyd's The Wall.
 Sound Garden, Tool, and David Grohl are all equally good places to start.
 Then there's System Of A Down or Gorillaz.
 Or, how about Billie Eilish?
 There are plenty of others as well.
 Just keep this one little detail in mind: this time, the stories are real.

-And to help set such a tone, I've decided to tell it in second person.
+And to help set such a tone, I've decided to tell it in second person (as mentioned above).
 I've previously imagined telling these stories in first person, which would be accurate as these are the stories of my miserable childhood (and adolescence).
-But, this isn't about me anymore; this is about the tens of thousands out there that are still suffering this cultural karma.
-Those dark music videos wouldn't carry any weight if they weren't reflecting the terror that already exists around the globe.
+But, this isn't about me anymore; this is about the millions out there that are still suffering this cultural karma.
+Those dark music videos that are out there wouldn't carry any weight if they weren't reflecting the terror that already exists in our cultures and around the globe.
 Telling these stories in second person will hopefully direct all the empathy and compassion at those who really need it—those children who are suffering right now and those young adults who are floundering and struggling with the dark memories of their childhoods.

 There's an important preamble to the first of these stories in particular, though it applies to the others as well.
 It’s important to understand that repeated trauma experienced accumulates over time.
 And, if this occurs in our developmental years, it causes us to acquire permanent neurological wiring of that trauma.
 To understand this, we need to examine how important the developmental process is.